CUNY LaGuardia Community College logo

 International High School (Queens)

-A public high school affiliated with the college, located on the Middle College Campus.
+A public high school affiliated with the college, which moved into the Middle College Campus in 2012, utilizing the 820-seat annex.

 Leadership